mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - Miscellaneous Items.md

     nano /etc/resolv.conf

+If somehow the `resolv.conf` file gets mucked up, try regenerating it like this:

+    sudo resolvconf -u

+And if somehow that command doesn’t work, run this `dpkg-reconfigure` command:

+    sudo dpkg-reconfigure resolvconf

 ### How to deal with Linux software package archives.

 First extract the items from an Ubuntu/Debian `.deb` archive: